 Also called rubeola, measles can be serious and even fatal for small children.
 While death rates have been falling worldwide as more children receive the measles vaccine, the disease still kills more than 100,000 people a year, most under the age of 5.

 As a result of high vaccination rates in general, measles hasn't been widespread in the United States for more than a decade.
-The United States averaged about 60 cases of measles a year from 2000 to 2010, but the average number of cases jumped to 205 a year in recent years.
-Most of these cases originate outside the country and occurred in people who were unvaccinated or who didn't know whether or not they had been vaccinated.
+The United States had about 30 cases of measles in 2004 but more than 600 cases in 2014.
+Most of these cases originated outside the country and occurred in people who were unvaccinated or who didn't know whether or not they had been vaccinated.

 Measles signs and symptoms appear around 10 to 14 days after exposure to the virus.
 Signs and symptoms of measles typically include:

 - Dry cough